 M.Sc Hakan Köksal at Institute of Clinical Medicine will be defending the thesis “Novel designs and approaches in CAR T cells” for the degree of PhD (Philosophiae Doctor).

-The defence will follow regular procedure as far as possible, hence it will be open to the public and the audience can ask ex auditorio questions when invited to do so.
+The digital defence will follow regular procedure as far as possible, hence it will be open to the public and the audience can ask ex auditorio questions when invited to do so.

 Digital Trial Lecture – time and place

 - First opponent: Professor Waseem Qasim, UCL London

 - Second opponent: Professor Bruno Silva-Santos, University of Lisbon

 - Third member and chair of the evaluation committee: Professor Marit Inngjerdingen, University of Oslo